 Lot area is the area included within the rear, side and front lot lines.
 It does not include existing or proposed right-of-way, whether dedicated or not dedicated to public use.
-District density applies, and may require larger lots than those required for an individual building type.
-For any lot developed with a Detached House used for Single-unit Living or an Attached House used for Two-unit Living; however, one accessory dwelling unit is permitted per lot, regardless of underlying density designation.

 C. Lot Width

 Lot width is the distance between the side lot lines (generally running perpendicular to a street) measured at the primary street property line along a straight line or along the chord of the property line.
 A lot must meet the minimum lot width for the entire minimum required depth of the parcel except for cul-de-sac lots.